Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Introduction

 \end{theorem}

+For the local statistics at the edge including a systematic discussion of the same rescaling we refer to \cite{AmKaMa}.
 At a macroscopic distance outside the bulk, the correlations are exponentially small (see \cite{AmCr}), and Theorem \ref{thm:entropyConvex} and Theorem \ref{thm:strongRoughAnearEdge} break down.
-For example, in the case of the elliptic Ginibre ensemble we have for $A=\{z\in\mathbb C : |z|>a\}$ with fixed $a>1$ that
+For example, in the case of the Ginibre ensemble we have for $A=\{z\in\mathbb C : |z|>a\}$ with fixed $a>1$ that